cloudability/metrics-agent/README.md

 ### Unsupported Configurations

-Cloudability Metrics Agent currently does not support Openshift, Rancher or On Prem clusters.
+Cloudability Metrics Agent currently does not support OpenShift, Rancher or On Prem clusters.

 ### Configuration Options